30 Credits Total

 1. Completion of a 3020 or equivalent Middle Eastern (Arabic, Hebrew, Persian) or South Asian (Hindi, Urdu) language.
 (3 Credits).

-GSMS recognizes that many additional languages are useful in studying and understanding the Middle East and South Asia (French, Italian, etc).
-Please come talk to the Track Director about your unique language pathway.
+GSMS recognizes that many additional languages are useful in studying and understanding the Middle East and South Asia (French, Spanish, Italian, etc), and that some students are heritage language speakers of these (and other) regional languages.
+Please come talk to the Track Director about your unique language pathway, as there are many ways to meet this requirement.

 2. Four non-language courses (12 Credits) that focus on the Middle East and/or South Asia (courses in MESALC, Religious Studies, Political Science, Sociology, Anthropology, and Media Studies among others).